Last updated: August 21, 2019

-Scroll down to the bottom of the Settings page, and click the Show advanced settings… link.
-When the page expands to display advanced settings, scroll down to the Privacy section, and click the Content settings… button.
+Scroll down to the bottom of the Settings page, and click the Advanced link.
+When the page expands to display advanced settings, scroll down to the Privacy and security section, and click Site Settings.

 Thank you for visiting Tech Help Knowledgebase to learn how to unblock Flash in Chrome.